riceissa/issarice.com/pages/information-for-high-school-students.md

 ## gwern

-[gwern](http://lesswrong.com/user/gwern/) is probably one of the most well-known users on Less Wrong.
+[gwern](http://lesswrong.com/user/gwern/) is probably one of the most well-known users on LessWrong.
 He also has a [website](http://www.gwern.net/) that has numerous essays on eveything from nootropics to Wikipedia editing.
 His notion of [Long Content](http://www.gwern.net/About) is also especially inspiring: "if one holds onto every glimmer of genius for years, then even the dullest person may look a bit like a genius himself".
 For high school students especially, the essays [On Stress](http://www.gwern.net/On%20Stress) and [On Disrespect](http://www.gwern.net/On%20Disrespect) may be of interest.